-We again made significant investments in the broadband and fiber-optic buildout, our IPtransformation, and our mobile infrastructure as part of our integrated network strategy.
+We again made significant investments in the broadband and fiber-optic buildout, our IP

 Part of our network strategy is to also systematically build out our mobile networks with 4G/LTE technology to increase transmission rates in all our national companies.
 Thanks to investments in our 4G/LTE network, our customers enjoy better network coverage with fast mobile broadband.
-In 2017, we already supplied 94% of the population of Germany with LTE (94 % in Europe).
-This puts us right on schedule to reach our goal of between 75 and 95 percent network coverage by 2018.
+In 2018, we already supplied about 98% of the population of Germany with LTE (97 % in Europe).
+This puts us right on schedule to reach our goal of 99 percent network coverage by 2020.

 In this section, we will introduce some "Smart Innovation" solutions.
 The associated business models are based on the most advanced technology and provide an immediate value-add for our customers.
 At the same time, these solutions are also making an ecological and/or social contribution to society.

 We are, for example, utilizing future-oriented and widely available technologies to make cities viable for the future and to develop solutions for social challenges.
 For this, we are relying on innovative NarrowBand IoT (NB-IoT) technology, with which we are paving the way for the Internet of Things.
 NB-IoT devices have a large operating range and long battery service lives.
 Consequently, this technology provides the basis for many innovative uses that are both cost- and energy efficient.
 Particularly useful areas of application for NB-IoT are, for instance, smart parking, smart cities, smart meters, as well as transport and logistics solutions.